Austin Gallery

 Our Pick

 The heated throw most people should buy.
-A preheat button that warms the blanket before you sit down, fast heating, four heat levels with a 4-hour auto-shutoff, and a soft flannel face that goes straight in the washing machine.
-For around forty dollars it does everything a cold-room throw needs to do, without fuss.
+A preheat button that warms the blanket before you sit down, fast heating, six heat levels, six timer settings that run up to ten hours, and a soft flannel face that goes straight in the washing machine.
+For $36.98 it does everything a cold-room throw needs to do, without fuss.

 What we don't like

-It is a throw, not a full bed blanket — great over a lap or one person, but a couple sharing a bed will want a larger dual-zone pick.
-The controller is single-zone, so both sides of the blanket run at the same temperature.
+It is a throw, not a full bed blanket: great over a lap or one person, but a couple sharing a bed will want a larger dual-zone pick.
+The controller is single-zone, so the whole blanket runs at one temperature.

 Best Heated ThrowAlso Great